17jwk3/ECG_Li/README.md

 Heartbeat voltages range among individuals depending on anatomy, body composition, blood volume, and ECG lead placement.
 Z-score normalization standardizes values into how much each reading deviates from the mean of all readings within the sample window

-In order to create the dataset locally, run 'arrhythmia_data.py'.
+In order to create the dataset locally, run 'Models and Prediction/arrhythmia_data.py'.

 <img alt="arr_data_comparison" src="media/arr_data_comparison.png" width="600"/>